Skip to content

 Note: The brush you use in step A will be contaminated with fluoride.
 You mustn't use a new brush that must be fluoro free for these steps.
 Instead, use an old brush in step A before switching to new, fluoro-free brushes in step B and beyond.

-1. Shake the I94 Pro Cleaner then apply over the entire ski with a fiberelene paper.
+A. Apply I94 Pro Cleaner over the entire ski with a fiberelene paper.
 Brush the cleaner well into the sole with a steel brush.

 Note: The brush used in this step will be contaminated with fluoro and must not be used later in the cleaning process.